- 1 Bedrooms

 - Washing Machine

-About this PropertyBe one of the first to appreciate the comforts and tropical decor of this freshly modernized, 1 bedroom, and 2 bath, townhouse villa on the top (4th) floor of the fashionable Forest Beach Villas complex.
+About this PropertyBe one of the first to appreciate the luxuries and tropical decor of this freshly modernized, 1 bedroom, and 2 bath, townhouse villa on the top (4th) floor of the acclaimed Forest Beach Villas complex.

 Step into the entry entry, with its new wood floor, and proceed on to the living room.
 There you will find new Berber carpeting, a wicker couch and loveseat, a flat screen TV/VCR/DVD, a dining area with a wicker/glass table and four chairs, and a slider door to an outdoor balcony, which overlooks the complex pool, tennis courts, and a lagoon.